DinoChiesa/get-gcp-access-token/README.md

    }
    ```

+That is all one-time work.
+Now, to get a token , you can do the following as many times as you like:

-9. invoke the script, specifying the credentials file you downloaded:
+1. invoke the script, specifying the credentials file you downloaded:
    ```
    cd getTokenWithUserAuth
    npm install